 4. Always have a way to record your ideas

 Ideas come during all hours of the day and night.
 I come up with some of my best ideas while running errands or in the middle of a workout.
-As a creative, you have to be ready for these ideas at all times because you never know what everyday detail or interaction might inspire you.
+As a creative, you should be ready for these ideas to show up at any time.
+You never know what everyday detail or interaction might inspire you.

-I have seen many creative individuals who will spend hours trying to come up with new ideas or recall ideas they let slip by them, all because they didn’t take the time to write them down in the moment.
+I have met many creative individuals who complain that they spend hours trying to come up with new ideas or recall ideas that slipped away.
+Don’t let this happen to you.
+Write your ideas down immediately.

-I recommend that you keep a notebook or other note-taking tool with you at all times to capture these ideas when they show up.
-That way you can refer to them later when you are actually ready to write.
+I recommend you keep a notebook or other note-taking tool with you at all times to capture these ideas when they show up.
+Then you can refer to them later when you are actually ready to write.

 5. Prioritize your mental and physical health

 Take some time to discover what actions will help you stay in good health and then make those activities a routine.
-Once you find something that promotes your health and leaves you feeling energized, schedule that thing into your life so it can become a daily or weekly habit.
+Once you find the actions that leave you feeling energized, schedule those activities into your life so it can become a daily or weekly habit.

-Being a productive writer is all about making choices to promote good habits in your writing career.
+Being a productive writer is all about making the right choices that promote good habits in your writing career.

-You need to take control of your environment and eliminate distractions from your workday.
-You also need to schedule and block your time effectively so you can get more done in the time that you have and then stick to that schedule instead of editing your work as you go.
-You need to prepare yourself to record new ideas as they come.
-And, most importantly, you need to prioritize your health so you can sustain your writing career for many years to come.
+Take control of your environment and eliminate distractions from your workday.
+Schedule and block your time effectively so you can get more done in the time that you have.
+Prepare to record new ideas as they come.
+And, most importantly, prioritize your health so you can sustain your writing career for many years to come.